Darcys-vengance-games/Sillly-Goose/README.md

 # Sillly-Goose

-## This games is about a low poly goose that is silly and fights aliens with pool noodles, guns.
+## This games is about a low poly goose that is silly and fights aliens with pool noodles and guns.

 HONK HONK goose go brrr.